hoboyolo/Titanic-Survival-Project/README.md

 # Titanic Exploratory Data Analysis (EDA)

-This project performs an in-depth exploratory data analysis on the classic Titanic dataset.
+This project performs an in-depth exploratory data analysis on the classic Titanic dataset (from Kaggle).
 The goal is to identify key factors that influenced passenger survival using data visualization and correlation analysis.

 ## Key Insights
 - **Feature Visualization:** Understanding the distribution of age, fare, and class.